-Table 4: Data Options for Poland
+Table 4: Data Options for Finland

 Parameter Description Option.Database Specifies the database to be used for geocoding.
 Only databases that have been defined in the Management Console are available.
-Option.DatabasePreference Specifies which ge ocoding databases to use.
+Option.DatabasePreference Specifies which geocoding databases to use.
 One of the following: PreferCustom Use both standard databases and custom databases, but give preference to candidates from custom databases.
 Use this option if you feel your custom database is superior to the standard database.
 PreferStandard Use both standard databases and custom databases, but give preference to candidates from standard databases.
 CustomOnly Use only custom databases.
 Ignore standard databases.
 StandardOnly Use only standard databases.
 Ignore custom databases.
 Both Use both standard databases and custom databases.
 In cases where candidates are returned from both, the standard database is preferred.
-Default. from an address da S5HPNTSCZA is a S5HPNTSCZU cor custom database have a "U" at the end of the result code.
-Results atabase have an "A" at the end of the match score.
-For example: a match score that comes from an address database, while mes from a custom database.
-For more information, see Result tional Geocoding on page 36.
-Option.DatabaseSearchOrder or more database resources to use in the search process.
-Use a specified in the Management Console.
-You can specify mu list them in order o oltiple database resources.
-If you specify more than one database, f preference. from different datal atabases has an effect when there are close match candidates bases.
+Default.
+The results from a custom database have a "U" at the end of the result code from an address database have an "A" at the end of the match score.
+For S5HPNTSCZA is a match score that comes from an address database, S5HPNTSCZU comes from a custom database.
+For more information, so Codes for International Geocoding on page 36.
+Option.DatabaseSearchOrder abaseSearchOrder The name of one or more database resources to use in the search process.
+Use the database name specified in the Management Console.
+You can specify multiple database resources.
+If you specify more than one database, list them in order of preference. from different datab atabases has an effect when there are close match candidates bases.
 The close matches that are returned come from the st in the search list.
 Close matches from lower ranked databases n-close matches.

-You can also use the he order of the databases to perform fallback processing if you have an both an address point database and a street-level database installed for the country.
+You can also use the order of the databases to perform fallback processing if you have an both an address point database and a street-level database installed for the country.
 List the address point database first and the street database second.
 If the address cannot be geocoded to the address point level, the geocoder will attempt to geocode it to the street level.